h4ggstrom/drache-o-metre/README.md

 # Drache-o-metre

 ## Overview
 Drache-o-metre provides accurate and up-to-date weather forecasts based on the user's current GPS location.
 Built with Android Studio, it uses the OpenWeather API to deliver detailed weather information and customizable settings.
+Drache-o-metre is a project within our mobile computing minor of our 3rd year of informatic licence.

 ## Activities
 1. **Current Weather (MainActivity)**